Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Discussion

 \section{Discussion}

 Together, \Cref{sec:build-operator} and \Cref{sec:apply-operator} establish that operators can be isolated, parameterized, and composed to predict task performance on unseen display conditions.
-Below, we consider how operators provide a compositional interface for formalizing graphical perception knowledge and enabling a new class of design tools (\Cref{sec:discussion-dsl}), what kind of theoretical contribution this represents within existing frameworks for model evaluation (\Cref{sec:discussion-process}), and what empirical work is needed to build out an operator library (\Cref{sec:futurework}).
+Below, we consider what it takes to build an operator library and what such a library would enable (\Cref{sec:discussion-dsl}) and what kind of theoretical contribution our approach represents within existing frameworks for model evaluation (\Cref{sec:discussion-process}).